potniatheron/react-hex-editor/README.md

 # React Hex Editor
 ## Fiskaly Coding Challenge Presentation
 ### Overview
-Hex Editor is a read-only component that takes a file input and displays its content side by side, in the form of both numeric values (expressed in hexadecimal form) and corresponding chars.
+Hex Editor is a read-only component that takes a file input and displays its content side by side, in the form of both numeric values (expressed in hexadecimal form) and corresponding UTF chars.

 ![screely-1647812951518](https://user-images.githubusercontent.com/26926683/159187397-3e6e41af-07f1-412b-9e64-e4bf78f2e722.png)